 Answer: To put a film with sensitive content on the internet against your will is a crime which you can report to the police.
 Feel free to phone Kvinnofridslinjen so that you can discuss the situation, what you can do about it and who can give you support.

 Answer: What you are saying is that your girlfriend beats you both physically and psychologically.
 As a consequence you feel "worthless" and daren't express yourself any longer because of her anger.
 Your girlfriend controls you by using violence so that you don't say what you think.
 What you have described is serious and characteristic of violence within close relationships.
-Repeated and long-term violence is a crime called "gross violation of a woman's integrity".
 The situation you are living in is destructive and you should take action to bring about a change.
 People often need someone to talk to who can help and support them.
-It is important that you have a way out should the violence escalate.
+It is important that you have a way out should the violence escalate further.
 At Kvinnofridslinjen we can provide you with support and information about where you can turn for help in your local area.

 Question: I am seven months pregnant.
 A few weeks ago my husband and I had a row.
 He pushed me against the wall so that I fell over and sprained my wrist.
 The next time we rowed he hit me in the face, called my parents and said that I was insane and that they ought to thank him for putting up with me.
 Then he said that I had to get out, kicked me in the back and locked me out of the house in the middle of the night.
 My husband has never hit me before.
 Now he says that it was a mistake and that he just wanted to "test" me.
 I don't trust him any longer.
 Is that right or wrong?

 Answer: What you have been through is serious and you and your child are at risk.
-Unfortunately it does happen that men who have never been violent before start to beat their partner when she becomes pregnant.
 Your current situation is not safe and it is important that you are prepared should the violence continue.
-You can either contact an authority (the police, social services) or if you don't want to do that, tell a friend, relative or maternity services.
+You can either contact a local authority such as the police, social services or maternity services, or tell a friend or relative.
 At Kvinnofridslinjen we can help you work out what your options are.

-Question: My cousin came to Sweden six months ago.
+Question: My cousin came to Sweden six months ago and she can't speak Swedish.
 She isn't allowed out and her husband beats her.
-She's from Albania and can't speak Swedish.
 When I last saw her she said that she couldn't live like this.
-I said that I could help her but she is frightened and doesn't feel secure in "Swedish society".
-Her husband has told her that she won't be able to cope and that she'll end up as a whore without him (she hasn't any money).
+I said that I could help her but she is frightened and feels insecure.
+She hasn't any money and her husband has told her that she won't be able to cope without him.
 Is there anyone who can help her?

-Answer: Your cousin is in a difficult situation and it's good that you are helping her.
+Answer: Your cousin is in a difficult situation and it's good that you are trying to help her.
 What you describe is serious and your cousin needs help as soon as possible.
 Inflicting violence and restricting someone's freedom of movement is a crime which can be reported to the police.
-If your cousin doesn't want to get in touch with the authorities, there are voluntary organisations to which she can turn for help and support.
-Phone Kvinnofridslinjen, amongst other things we can provide information about women's refuges where Albanian is spoken, and which have special competence in issues concerning women who are new to Sweden.
+Your cousin can get in touch with the local authorities where she lives, such as the police or the social services.
+There are also voluntary organizations to which she can turn for help and support.
+Phone Kvinnofridslinjen, amongst other things we can provide information about women's refuges where many languages are spoken, and which have special competence in issues concerning women who are new to Sweden.